Just Policing: Transnational Perspectives on the Definition and Possibility of Justice in Law Enforcement

 William P. Jones: Professor, Department of History, University of Minnesota

 William P. Jones is Professor of History at the University of Minnesota.
-His research centers on race and labor in the United States, and he is author, most recently, of Police Collective Bargaining and Police Violence: A Policy Report, A Joint Project of Community Change and the Center for Labor and a Just Economy Labor at Harvard Law School (August, 2023).
+His research centers on race and labor in the United States, and he is author, most recently, of Police Collective Bargaining and Police Violence: A Policy Report, a joint project of Community Change and the Center for Labor and a Just Economy Labor at Harvard Law School (2023).

 Yalile Suriel: Assistant Professor, Department of History, University of Minnesota

 Yalile Suriel is an assistant professor of universities and power in the History Department at the University of Minnesota.
-Her work examines how the U.S. carceral apparatus intersects with higher education.
+Her work examines how the United States carceral apparatus intersects with higher education.

 Susanna L. Blumenthal: William L. Prosser Professor of Law and Professor of History, University of Minnesota

 Susanna L. Blumenthal is the William L. Prosser Professor of Law and Professor of History at the University of Minnesota.
-She is the author of Law and the Modern Mind: Consciousness and Responsibility in American Legal Culture (Harvard University Press, 2016).
+She is the author of Law and the Modern Mind: Consciousness and Responsibility in American Legal Culture (Harvard University Press 2016).
 Her current research examines law’s role in policing the borderland between capitalism and crime.
-Longer term projects center on violence and its regulation in carceral institutions in U.S. history.
+Longer term projects center on violence and its regulation in carceral institutions in United States history.

-Michelle S. Phelps: Associate Professor, Department of Sociology, University of Minnesota
+Michelle S. Phelps: Professor, Department of Sociology, University of Minnesota

 Sarah Balakrishnan: Assistant Professor, Department of History, Duke University